Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 **To do**:
-You must manage this issue by the shopfront itself. in *BigCommerce*, you can access via the **/v3/catalog/products/{productId}/variants** API path all variants the driver has created.
+You must manage this issue by the shopfront itself.
+In *BigCommerce*, you can access via the **/v3/catalog/products/{productId}/variants** API path all variants the driver has created.

 ## Import of offers

-The following particularities are relevant when you import *BigCommerce* products to the offers in the *Omni-Channel* module.
+The following particularities are relevant when you initially import *BigCommerce* products to the offers in the *Omni-Channel* module.

 ### Shared variant options

-This information is only relevant if you have already created products in *BigCommerce* and you want to initially import them to the *Omni-Channel* module. *BigCommerce* has shared variant options that cannot be modified in any way using the API:
+*BigCommerce* has shared variant options that cannot be modified in any way using the API:
 - The driver can import offers with shared variant options, but you are not able to edit them after the import.
 - The driver cannot manage any changes after the import in the *BigCommerce* UI.
 Changing shared variant options after an import will cause *Omni-Channel* offer updates to fail.

 **To do:**
 Before the first import of offers, check your variant options in *BigCommerce*.
 It is strongly recommended not to use shared variant options.
-To check it, see your *BigCommerce* store under *Products > Product options > Shared option tab*.
+To check it, see your *BigCommerce* store under *Products > Product options > Shared options tab*.
 Remove any shared option that might be available there.

 ![Shared option tab in BigCommerce](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/BigCommerceSharedOptions.png "[Shared option tab in BigCommerce]")